Azure/powershell/README.md

 Both [Azure Login](https://github.com/Azure/login) and [Azure PowerShell](https://github.com/azure/powershell) action uses Az module.

 Currently, Azure PowerShell action only supports ubuntu and windows runners.
-Macos is not supported.
+MacOS is not supported.
+Self hosted runners are not supported.

 #### Available versions of Az Module on runner

 To use the latest Az module version, specify 'latest'.
-You can find the list of Az module versions that can be given as azPSVersion in the following table.
+You can find the list of Az module versions that can be given as azPSVersion from the following table.

 | Environment | YAML Label | Az module versions
 | --------------------|---------------------|--------------------